dcalenzani/dcalenzani/README.md

 - 👋 Hi, I’m Daniel or Dani
 - 👀 I’m interested in analyzing unestructured data
+- 🌱I seriously think that descentralized digital technologies can help the working class in their fights against multinationals.
 - 🌱 I’m currently learning Python (Blessed be Dr.Chuck), SQL and 'data analytics'
 - 💞️ I’m looking to collaborate on creating data visualizations and learning materials
 - 📫 How to reach me: dcalenzani@pucp.pe